jennyreddish/seshat/docs/source/index.rst

 Project Documentation
 ---------------------

-The Seshat Global History Databank website can be found at `Seshat DB <https://seshat-db.com/>`_.
-Seshat has a user login system, with different levels of access depending on the user's role.
+This site includes documentation for the Seshat project, such as how-to guides and technical guidance applicable to those working on, or contributing to Seshat.

-On this site you will find documentation for the Seshat project, such as how-to guides and technical guidance applicable to those working on, or contributing to Seshat.
+The purpose is to provide a comprehensive knowledge sharing resource for all aspects of Seshat, including tools for working with the Seshat website and database, as well as reproducible research methods and code.

-The documentation is divided into sections based on the role of the reader, which match the access level of your account on the Seshat website.
+The documentation is divided into sections based on the role of the reader, which match the access level of accounts on the Seshat website.
 These roles are defined as follows:

 1. Seshat Databank Admin: A member of the Seshat team responsible for the maintenance and development of the Seshat codebase, database and website.
 2. Researcher: Any researcher contributing to, or consuming, the Seshat data as part of an ongoing Seshat affiliated project.